 A rheumatologist is a physician or pediatrician who is trained in the area of rheumatology.
 This enables him or her to better diagnose, treat, and care for patients suffering from a variety of rheumatic diseases.

-Rheumatologists have experience in treating many different forms of arthritis—such as rheumatoid arthritis, osteoarthritis, and psoriatic arthritis—with a specialty focused on musculoskeletal diseases and systemic autoimmune conditions that affect the joints, bones, and muscles.
+Rheumatologists have experience in treating many different forms of arthritis—such as RA, osteoarthritis, and psoriatic arthritis—with a specialty focused on musculoskeletal diseases and systemic autoimmune conditions that affect the joints, bones, and muscles.

-Rheumatoid arthritis is a complex connective tissue disease, making it difficult to diagnose in its early stages.
-Additionally, it can easily be confused with conditions having similar symptoms, such as lupus and Lyme disease.
-However, because of their advanced knowledge in this area, rheumatologists are often able to detect early signs of rheumatoid arthritis and other forms of rheumatology that other doctors may not be able to initially identify.
+RA is a complex connective tissue disease, making it difficult to diagnose in its early stages.
+Additionally, it can easily be confused with other conditions which have similar symptoms, such as lupus and Lyme disease.
+However, because of their advanced knowledge in this area, rheumatologists are often able to detect early signs of RA and other forms of arthritis that other doctors may not be able to initially identify.

-Obtaining a rheumatoid arthritis diagnosis may require several visits on your part, but once the rheumatologist identifies and analyzes your symptoms, he or she can better determine the exact diagnosis and treatment options most suitable for you, the patient.
+Obtaining a RA diagnosis may require several visits on your part, but once the rheumatologist identifies and analyzes your symptoms, he or she can better determine the exact diagnosis and treatment options most suitable for you, the patient.

 As physicians specializing in rheumatology (which Merriam-Webster defines as “a medical science dealing with rheumatic diseases”), rheumatologists are medical professionals who have first obtained a bachelor’s degree, then completed medical school, and, after that, gone on to perform their residency, training in internal medicine or, if at a child hospital, in pediatrics.

 Once their residency is completed, student rheumatologists must then undergo further specialized training through a rheumatology fellowship.
-This is usually an additional two to three year training period and is meant to provide a strong rheumatology foundation for the soon-to-be doctor.
+This is usually an additional two to three year training period and is meant to provide a strong rheumatology foundation for the soon-to-be attending physician.

-After completion of their education and fellowship, the student must then pass a certification exam (which has to be retaken every ten years) to officially become a rheumatologist.
-Once certified, the new rheumatology doctor may begin offering treatment.
+After completion of their education and fellowship, the student must then pass a certification exam (which has to be retaken every ten years) to officially become a board certified rheumatologist.
+Once certified, the new rheumatology attending may begin offering treatment on their own.

-They may do this by opening a rheumatology practice on their own, by joining other already-established rheumatology practitioners, or by working for a hospital which has a rheumatology division, such as Brigham and Women’s Hospital in Massachusetts or Detroit Medical Center’s Division of Pediatric Rheumatology, located in Michigan.
+They may do this by opening an individual rheumatology practice, by joining other established rheumatology practitioners, or by working for a hospital which has a rheumatology division, such as Brigham and Women’s Hospital in Massachusetts or Detroit Medical Center’s Division of Pediatric Rheumatology, located in Michigan.

-Rheumatologists must also undergo annual continuing education and ongoing training to keep their skills and knowledge of rheumatologic diseases and the rheumatology practice current and up to date.
+Rheumatologists must also undergo annual continuing medical education courses and ongoing training to keep their skills and knowledge of rheumatologic diseases current and up to date.
 One of the main providers of these types of trainings and educational classes is the American College of Rheumatology.

 According to Medscape, salary for practicing rheumatologists averages around $234,000 annually.
 PayScale salary information places this rheumatology specialty’s median slightly lower, closer to $205,000.
 According to these numbers, the rheumatologist salary is quite a bit lower than some specialties, like those practicing in cardiology or obstetrics and gynecology, but a little higher than others, such as for the doctors who specialize in treating allergies or pediatrics.

-Because they studied in rheumatology specifically, rheumatologists are the physicians best able to diagnose a variety of rheumatic conditions (such as rheumatoid arthritis and osteoarthritis) by examining symptoms, performing medical tests, and asking specific questions of their patients.
+Because they studied in rheumatology specifically, rheumatologists are the physicians best able to diagnose a variety of rheumatic conditions (such as RA and osteoarthritis) by examining symptoms, performing medical tests, and asking specific questions of their patients.

-As part of this process, the rheumatologist must also rule out other conditions which have the same type of joint pain or fatigue as rheumatoid arthritis.
+As part of this process, the rheumatologist must also rule out other conditions which have the same type of joint pain or fatigue as RA.
 Some that are similar, yet must be treated differently, are lupus, Lyme disease, and relapse polychondritis.
-Once a diagnosis of rheumatoid arthritis is confirmed, the rheumatologist recommends ongoing medical treatments and monitors the patient regularly.
+Once a diagnosis of RA is confirmed, the rheumatologist recommends ongoing medical treatments and monitors the patient regularly.

-For patients with rheumatoid arthritis, rheumatologists assist with the treatment of its many symptoms, including joint pain, swelling and inflammation, stiffness, and deformities.
-Ultimately, a rheumatologist’s role in treating rheumatoid arthritis is to prevent joint damage or limit it as much as possible through aggressive, targeted treatments.
+For patients with RA, rheumatologists assist with the treatment of its many symptoms, including joint pain, swelling and inflammation, stiffness, and deformities.
+Ultimately, a rheumatologist’s role in treating RA is to prevent joint damage or limit it as much as possible through aggressive, targeted treatments.
 They are also there to help improve the quality of life of their patients.

-Due to the complex and chronic nature of rheumatoid arthritis, rheumatologists must also look for any potential signs of complications that may arise because of the autoimmune condition.
-This includes monitoring for secondary health conditions which tend to be more common with rheumatoid arthritis patients, such as Sjogren’s syndrome and psoriatic arthritis.
+Due to the complex and chronic nature of RA, rheumatologists must also look for any potential signs of complications that may arise because of the autoimmune condition.
+This includes monitoring for secondary health conditions which tend to be more common with RA patients, such as Sjogren’s syndrome and psoriatic arthritis.